 - Christian persecution continued in the Roman Empire till early 4th Cen AD.

 As I said, it shouldn't really matter nowadays whether anyone can prove whether he lived or not, his words of truth should suffice, regardless of whence they came.
-However I doubt those many-1000's who gave their lives willingly in the arena would have done so if it were not the case then, nor do I think those words would have held so much power back then either had they
+Indeed I doubt those many-1000's who gave their lives willingly in the arena would have done so if it were not the case, nor do I think those words would have held so much power back then either had they

 not stemmed from a living example.